koopjs/koop-cli/src/template/project/README.md

 ### Dev Server

 This project by default uses the [Koop CLI](https://github.com/koopjs/koop-cli) to set up the dev server.
-It can be invoded with
+It can be invoded via

 ```
 $ npm start
 ```

+The server will be running at `http://localhost:8080` or at the port specified at the configuration.

 For more details, check the [Koop CLI documentation](https://github.com/koopjs/koop-cli/blob/master/README.md).